century-arcade/xd/www/data.md

 - Download [xd-2016-08-clues.zip](/download/xd-2016-08-clues.zip)  (100MB) with a .tsv of clues and answers from all puzzles
 - Download [xd-2016-08-all.zip](/download/xd-2016-08-all.zip)  (200MB) with all public puzzles and data

-## Submit puzzles for comparison and inclusion
+## Add to the analysis

-Submit crosswords for analysis or inclusion to submit@xd.saul.pw (as attachments: .puz, .ipuz, .xd, .pdf, or .zip of any of these).
+- Browse the source code at [github.com/century-arcade/xd](github.com/century-arcade/xd).

-If you have more than a few puzzles, email me to discuss the best way to import them.
+## Submit puzzles

-## Help improve the curation, analysis, or presentation
+Email crosswords for comparison or inclusion to submit@xd.saul.pw (as attachments: .puz, .ipuz, .xd, .pdf, or .zip of any of these).
+The filename should be the publication abbreviation (like 'nyt' or 'lat'; all full list is below), followed by the date, as nyt20161029.puz, for example, or pub-###.puz if they are numbered sequentially.
+Incoming puzzles are processed once a day.

-- Browse the codebase on Github: [http://github.com/century-arcade/xd](github.com/century-arcade/xd)
+If you have more than 50 puzzles, please email me at [xd@saul.pw](mailto:xd@saul.pw) to discuss the best way to import and organize them.